armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 3.9.1 :

+update link pdf for the 3.9

 In version 3.9.0 :

 fix UNUSED bug (Duplicate definition for UNUSED #48)